sharethepath/everything/_posts/2021-03-05-spiritual-home.md

   - Life
   - Home
   - Faith
-  - Spiritual
+  - Spiritual Traditions
 ---
 Search for Spiritual home.

-from the 1st post on direction and it's discernment: [post](https://scriptingforgood.github.io/no-pretending/2021-03-16-direction)

-I think that there should be feedback, human interaction there.
-Someone capable to listen, someone to give a good advice.
+I suppose that there should be feedback, compassionate human interaction there.
+Someone capable and willing to listen, understand.

-So far:
+So far explored:
-### Buddhists: listened to TNH.
+### Buddhists: listened to Thich Nhat Hanh.
-Temples were accessible while I was in China.
-Churches - not so much.
-Community?
-Online mostly for the English speaker.
+Physically: been to plently of temples while I was in China (Beijing, HangZhou, Shanghai).
+Buddhist temples and monasteries sometime have teachers, masters, lamas.

+### Taoists
+They have developed their deities, too.
+However, Taoist philosophy is no deist, neither are Buddhist and Confucian teachings (none of them have Gods from their origin).
+Many of us people, however, have a natural inclination to believe.
+Furthermore, having faith is important.

+### Quakers, Unitarian Universalists
+Christian, protestant roots of some liberal traditions.

+**Quakers** are more contemplative, peaceful.
+**Unitarian Universalists** responsible search; values of wisdom and courage.
+They can be very welcoming.

-### Protestants
+### Other Protestant groups
-Anabaptists, Baptists - only read a little bit about them.
-Looks like the most amazing bunch, actually.
-Tend to be workaholics somehow.
+Amish, Anabaptists, Baptists, Adventists, Presbyterians, even Mormons - only read a little bit about them.
-Don't seem to have a way for contemplative people, very actionable.

-### On UU, my current experience
-Offline: I've been once in Chicago Suburbs while visiting my relatives.

-Online:
-1. I've found Utica!
-And following Utica's mailing list.
-Time difference though - 11pm+ on Sunday for me, not the greatest time for a coffee hour.
-2. That's it.
-There is also more widespread online community.
-From UUWorld, to FB and Reddit.

-### Catholics and Jesuits
-When I've searched Buddhist prayers (around 2019) - Jesuit prayers were what I found.
-I've searched in English, no wonder.
+Some of them tend to be workaholics.
+Very actionable.

-#### Updated: 2021-03-16
+#### Updated: 2021-08-08